-The Jewish War: First half of Book 2
+The Jewish War: Last half of book 6

 cahn: (Default)